srl-labs/learn-srlinux/docs/evpn-quickstart/fabric.md

     ```

 1. **Create export/import policies**
-    The export/import policy is required for a eBGP peer to advertise and install routes.
+    The export/import policy is required for an eBGP peer to advertise and install routes.
-    The policy named `all` that we create below will be used both as an import and export policy, effectively allowing all routes to be advertised and received.
+    The policy named `all` that we create below will be used both as an import and export policy, effectively allowing all routes to be advertised and received[^4].

     The routing policies are configured at `/routing-policy` context, so first, we switch to it from the current `bgp` context:
     ```